The Real Minuet Breeders

 9. How often is each female bred a year?
 Pregnancy and nursing is a very taxing experience for a female cat, and recovery time is needed before breeding again.
 There are times when a female may need to be bred for medical reasons, but it should only be at the direction of a veterinarian.

 10. When is a female cat retired?
-A female cat should be retired around five years old, depending on the number of litters she has carried.
+A female cat should generally be retired around five to six years old, depending on the number of litters she has carried.

 11. What happens to a female breeding cat once she is retired?
 Some reputable breeders find homes for their female breeding cats and this is completely acceptable, provided the female has been spayed before she is re-